AMANDA SONNEBORN (‘99) was born into a “very political” Springfield family, and she interned in the General Assembly while still in high school.

 JULIA AZARI (‘02) started college hoping to be a journalist, and she selected political science because she hoped to do political journalism.
 As she studied political science, she fell in love wit

-JOHN COADY (’74) explains how his study of political science influenced his career path and life in this way: “Politics is my life.”
-In college, he was involved in activities including student gov
+JOHN COADY (’74) explains how his study of political science influenced his judicial career path and life in this way: “Politics is my life.”
+In college, he was involved in activities including st

 CATHERINE TOPOLINSKI (’13) enjoyed study abroad in both India and Belgium while she was in college.